 Property acquisitions and easements

 All required Phase 1 property acquisitions and easements have been identified by the MBTA.
 The priority has been to acquire the properties needed for the stations and for construction.
-This process began in 2018 and will continue to move forward in 2020.
+This process began in 2018 and continues to move forward.

 MBTA community engagement & safety awareness